fred-py/vue-crm/README.md

 # Deploy/Push changes to firebase

-> Create production build
+> Create production build after every update that requires deployment
 $ npm run build

 > Deploy to Firebase
-> firebase deploy --only hosting
+$ firebase deploy --only hosting

 This template should help get you started developing with Vue 3 in Vite.